CoBrALab/RABIES/README.md

 # Managing outputs
 Important outputs will be found in datasink folders:
 * anat_datasink: Includes outputs specific to the anatomical workflow
-* bold_datasink: Includes corrected EPI timeseries, EPI masks and key EPI outputs from the preprocessing workflow
+* bold_datasink: Includes corrected EPI timeseries (corrected_bold/ for native space and commonspace_bold/ for registered to commonspace), EPI masks and key EPI outputs from the preprocessing workflow
 * commonspace_datasink: Outputs from the common space registration
 * transforms_datasink: Contains all transforms
 * confounds_datasink: contains outputs to use for confound regression steps

+## Recommendations for Quality Control
+* bias correction: can visualize if bias correction was correctly applied to correct intensity inhomogeneities for the anatomical scan (anat_datasink/anat_preproc/) and EPI reference image (bold_datasink/bias_cor_bold/)
+* commonspace registration: verify that each anatomical image (commonspace_datasink/ants_dbm_outputs/ants_dbm/output/secondlevel/secondlevel_template0sub-*_ses-*_preproc0WarpedToTemplate.nii.gz) was properly realigned to the dataset-generated template (commonspace_datasink/ants_dbm_template/secondlevel_template0.nii.gz)
+* template registration: verify that the dataset-generated template (commonspace_datasink/warped_template/secondlevel_template0_output_warped_image.nii.gz) was realigned properly to the provided commonspace template (--anat_template input)
+* EPI_Coregistration: verify for each session that the bias field-corrected reference EPI (bold_datasink/bias_cor_bold_warped2anat/) was appropriately registered to the anatomical scan of that session (anat_datasink/anat_preproc/)

 <br/>